 Hell, I certainly caught some of that joy myself.

 How could I not?
-For the first in a long while, I have time to do things at my own pace.
+For the first time in a long while, I have time to do things at my own pace.
 As soon as I started teleworking, I cooked more, spent more time organizing things, did more home pole workouts, and entertained a few friends (with precaution).
 I even saved money since I gladly accepted groceries, cash, and other comforts from a certain someone who is vying to get back into my good graces.
 Then, after the call to isolate became more urgent in the news, I buckled down and did the unfathomable.

 I finished my collection of short stories.